sanketmuchhala/Scholarship-Management-Portal/README.md

 # Scholarship-Management-Portal

 A simple online scholarship management system built with MongodDB, Express.js and Node.js.
-Click here to see the application

 Install Dependencies for this project